 The physical components of a robot are split into the hardware and electronics section.
-On the hardware side, you have your drivetrain (page 45), linear extension mechanisms (page 102), a claw (page 142) or intake (page 145) to pick up game elements, as well as any other mechanisms specific to the game.
-On the electronics side, there are the two REV expansion hubs and the Android phone, along with extras such as the Servo Power Module, if necessary.
+On the hardware side, you have your drivetrain (page 66), linear extension mechanisms (page 119), a claw (page 157) or intake (page 160) to pick up game elements, as well as any other mechanisms specific to the game.
+On the electronics side, there are the two REV Expansion Hubs (or one Control Hub and one Expansion Hub), the Android phone(s), and controllers.